QBI-Software/NEURON-tutorial/lessons/simple.md

 ![biophys_reducedhh]

-*Note: if you have no hh you will need to add the passive leak conductance by selecting `pas` in specify strategy*

 <div class="alert alert-info">
  <h4>Save Me</h4> <p>You can save this to a file called <i>bs_cell.ses</i> using the <b>File->Save session</b> command from the Main Menu window.</p>